Here are some warning signs that may indicate it’s time to either rebuild or recondition your labeling machine:

 6. Component obsolescence.

-Parts are no longer available from or supported by the machinery manufacturer or third-party suppliers, including old PLCs, proprietary controllers, or even outdated servo gear.
+This is when parts are no longer available from or supported by the labeling machinery manufacturer or third-party suppliers, including old PLCs, proprietary controllers, or even outdated servo gear.

 7. Requirements change, but the line does not.

 Marketing may want a new package format or a new size.
-Replacing may be a better option than modifying the labeler to do what it wasn’t designed to do.
+Replacing may be a better option than modifying the labeling machine to do what it wasn’t designed to do.